Write a Book Description That Retains Your Readers

 Use Emotion

-Using emotion in your writing can make your messages more clear and personal to your readers.
-It also has three added benefits: it provides clarity, gives clients a reason to talk about you and your business, and activates the circuits in the brain that trigger behavior and decisions.
+Using emotion has three benefits: it provides clarity, gives clients a reason to talk about you and your business, and activates the circuits in the brain that trigger behavior and decisions.

 Emotional benefits are often more effective at influencing people than logical ones.
 So, don’t be afraid to use emotion in your writing to connect with your readers on a deeper level.